 .htaccess is not reliable enough as not every host supports it.
 This approach was really our happy medium of convenience and making it at least more difficult for unauthorized users to get content."

 According to UCO Tin Canny developers, that basic "nonce" protection is enough.
-But Allan wonders whether there is a better solution.
+But Allan wondered whether there is a better solution.

 Folder Protection: an Effective Way to Protect SCORM/Tin Can Modules